 A large photo of Kathryn Steinle is shown while her dad, James Steinle, testifies during a Senate Judiciary Committee hearing on Capitol Hill, July 21, 2015, in Washington, D.C.
 The committee heard testimony from family members who have had loved ones killed by undocumented immigrants.
 (Mark Wilson/Getty Images)

-Sanctuary cities have long been in Trump's crosshairs.
+Sanctuary cities have long been in President Donald Trump's crosshairs.
 The term refers to the scores of cities and counties across the United States that limit their cooperation with federal immigration authorities by refusing most requests to detain, pursue or report undocumented immigrants (those here illegally) who have had contact with local law enforcement.

 Just days after taking office, Trump signed a sweeping executive order making good on his key campaign pledge to crack down on illegal immigration.
 In addition to authorizing the construction of a border wall with Mexico and beefing up immigration enforcement, the order also threatens to cut billions of dollars in federal funds from so-called sanctuary cities.